Our Streets and Open Spaces teams work every day to keep the city clean and tidy.

 If you find a stray dog, call our dog warden on 01223 457900.
 If you find a stray cat, call the local branch of Blue Cross on 01223 350153.

-Report dead animals on roads or any other public land to us on 01223 458282.
+Report dead animals on roads or any other public land to us using our online form.
 We will scan any dead cat or dog to identify whether it has been microchipped.

 Bus shelters in the city centre are owned by the county council.
 The rest are owned either by us or by Clearchannel (formerly Adshel).
 Bus stops, flags and timetables are the responsibility of the local transport authority, which is the county council.